Waiting Around to Inherit is Problematic. Here are some Real-World Examples of Why.

 But the problem is, the administrator of a Trust is about the same as an Executor of an Estate.
 If they choose to, they can loot a trust in no time, and leave the Trustee nothing.
 The Trustee can sue, but it takes years, costs money, and the Trustee can defend themselves with the money from the Trust.
 And that was probably Fred's plan all along.

 And since the amount of money in the Trust wasn't too large, it made it hard to sue - without squandering a lot of money in the process.

-Moral: Never count on a retirement, never count on your siblings to "play fair" if there is more than 50 cents on the table, never count on your senile parents to do the right thing - if they do anything at all.
+Moral: Never count on an inheritance for your retirement, never count on your siblings to "play fair" if there is more than 50 cents on the table, never count on your senile parents to do the right thing - if they do anything at all.
 Welcome to the fabulous world of elder law!